The URAC Difference

-- Improves provider profitability through efficiencies, quality outcomes, and reduced costs
+- Demonstration of system reliability and provider profitability through value-based contracting, operational efficiencies, quality outcomes and reduced costs

-Provider groups, such as multi-specialty, primary care practice groups and clinics, Independent Practice Associations and Physician-Hospital Organizations.
+Accountable Care Accreditation is available for provider groups, such as multi-specialty, primary care practice groups and clinics, Independent Practice Associations and Physician-Hospital Organizations and integrated delivery systems.